 When benefit of a hearing aid cannot be confirmed and the aid is returned to the dispenser, payment for that aid and the dispensing fee is forfeited.
+The claim for the aid must be voided and the claim for the Dispensing fee code must be adjusted to deduct the amount indicated as "dispensing" in the description of the Dispensing Fee Code.
+However, the administrative portion of the fee is still payable.

-When benefit can not be confirmed because the patient does not return the aid to the dispenser, the dispensing fee is forfeited and the acquisition cost of the aid may be reimbursable when requests are supported by documentation of reasonable attempts by the dispenser to provide continuity of service.
+When benefit cannot be confirmed because the patient does not return the aid to the dispenser, the dispensing fee is forfeited and the acquisition cost of the aid may be reimbursable when requests are supported by documentation of reasonable attempts by the dispenser to provide continuity of service.